aubreycorsetti/reading-notes/markdown.md

 2. You're number two!
 3. Three's a team!
 Woo!

-<mark>There is so much more I have learned and cannot wait to learn more about!</mark>
+There is so much more I have learned and cannot wait to learn more about!